canarybuilds/zulip/templates/zerver/help/message-retention-policy.md

   forever on specific streams, or just to have a different retention period.

-In Feniks Chat Cloud, message retention policies are available on the Zulip Cloud Standard and Feniks Chat Cloud Plus [plans](https://zulip.com/plans), as well as for the hundreds of communities with sponsored Cloud Standard hosting.
+In Feniks Chat Cloud, message retention policies are available on the Feniks Chat Cloud Standard and Feniks Chat Cloud Plus [plans](https://zulip.com/plans), as well as for the hundreds of communities with sponsored Cloud Standard hosting.